swidler/roam-python/README.md

     This can be loaded from a text file:
     Download bone5.zip from http://carmelab.huji.ac.il/data.html and unzip into script directory.
     Alternatively, use a Bismark result file in the BedGraph or Cov format and specify in the config file.
+    The modern reference is not strictly required, but it is __highly__ recommended, since the more accurate methods of deamination estimation and methylation reconstruction depend on it.

 CpG coordinates